aws/pgactive/docs/quickstart.md

 ## Reviewing and correcting write conflicts

 Conflicts in asynchronous active-active replication can occur when two active instances simultaneously modify the same row.
-Using the data in our endpoint1 and endpoint2 clusters as an example, let’s suppose a transaction on endpoint1 modifies soap to be sapone while a transaction on endpoint2 modifies soap to be savon before sapone is applied.
+Using the data in our endpoint1 and endpoint2 clusters as an example, let’s suppose a transaction on endpoint1 modifies product_name from soap to be sapone while a transaction on endpoint2 modifies product_name from soap to be savon before sapone is applied.

 By default, pgactive logs all conflicts and uses the last-update-wins strategy of resolving conflicts, where it will accept the changes from the transaction with the latest timestamp.
-In our example, the change from soap to sapone on endpoint1 was made at t=1 and the change from soap to savon was made at t=2 on endpoint2, so pgactive will resolve the conflict on endpoint1 and change sapone to savon because savon is the later update.
+In our example, the change of product_name from soap to sapone on endpoint1 was made at t=1 and the change to product_name from soap to savon was made at t=2 on endpoint2, so pgactive will resolve the conflict on endpoint1 and changes product_name from sapone to savon because endpoint2 update is latest.

 You can view all the conflicting transactions and how they were resolved in the pgactive.pgactive_conflict_history table, as shown in the following code: